GustavoHennig/SimpleDependencyManager/README.md

 It uses the well known `@Inject` annotation, the injector will try to create automatically on every attribute with this annotation when the type has constructor without arguments.

+This solution was created for simple integration testes, but can be used in large project.

 #### Examples